 your body, your woman’s body, is hooked up to infallible divine guidance.

 the energy that courses through your veins is the same that infinitely renewable Source that powers life itself, so you can create a baby, create a business or create real change in the world.

 i stand proudly astride my soap box and say (because i know for myself and have observed in other sassy lassies): a woman’s true nature is overflowing-enough-ness.

-in fact, here are some snapshots of women who graduated from my mentorship program, The Embodiment Experience.
+in fact, here are some snapshots of women who graduated from my mentorship program, Meant To Be: The Mastermind.

 every single one came in asking the question, “can i really trust other women?” and came out with these answers:

 “where as before I didn’t trust women friends and had some really toxic experiences of gossip and lack of support, now i have loving, connected, empowered and supporting relationships with women that feels like sisters. there is support to shine in the world, for me to be who I am and be held in loving light as i hold my sisters in loving light.”

 “i was able to connect with other women before, but i was always holding something back to keep me safe from getting hurt. i now see every woman as my sister, loving her deeply. i am surrounding myself with support from women in my life and instead of seeing it as taking away my productive time. i see it as life-giving requirement.”